 “When a customer contract ends and they haven’t negotiated a new one, our customers go on to our standard tariff, which is always competitively priced.
 Most or possibly all our competitors put the client on a very high default tariff.
 We won’t be doing that.
 It’s a matter of establishing trust with our clients so that they know they will always get a fair deal.

-“We‘re also more digitally enabled than our competitors – we keep things simple, clear and understandable and customers can do it all online.
+“We aim to be more digitally enabled than our competitors – we keep things simple, clear and understandable and customers can do it all online.
 They can log on, interact and get information.
 What we’re essentially trying to do is empower the customer to be able to do everything for themselves, at the time they want to do it.

 “We had a soft launch in June to test systems, prove our process and perfect our customer journey with our very first customers, and we launched fully today (October 30).”